 Update your unique selling proposition.

-Armed with your competitor research, sit down and compare your company to theirs.
+Armed with your competitor research, it’s time to sit down and compare your company to theirs.
 Are you clear on what sets you apart from the competition?
 Defining your unique selling points or key differentiators is crucial, but the only way to do so is to get to know your company and what you can offer that others currently don’t.

 Update your buyer personas.